FlyingKaenguru/log-aggregation-tools.docker-compose/README.md

       job: "management"
 ```

-### Config-files for Promtail
+#### Config-files for Promtail

 Before Promtail can send log data to Loki, it needs information about its environment and the existing applications whose logs are to be transmitted.
 To do this, Promtail uses a mechanism from Prometheus called service discovery.
 Just like Prometheus, Promtail is configured with a scrape_configs.
 Scrape_configs contains one or more entries that are executed for each discovered target.
 In Promtail, there are several types of labels.
-For example, there are "meta-labels", but also "__path__" labels - which Promtail uses after detection to find out where the file to be read is located.
+For example, there are `meta-labels`, but also `__path__` labels - which Promtail uses after detection to find out where the file to be read is located.

 The metadata (container_name, file name, etc.) determined during service detection, which can be appended to the log line as a label for easier identification when querying logs in Loki,
 can be converted to a desired form using the relabel_configs.